 Measure Activity Priority 1 Attendance - Working in partnership with pupils and their families identify barriers and provide support to ensure pre pandemic whole school target of 96% is returned to.
+Attendance has greatly improved.
+Our systems in place were agreed as being effective during our Ofsted inspection.
 Priority 2 Broadening parental relationships with families of the most disadvantaged pupils with whole staff (focus on HT and EYFS lead last year) and to also support where possible with cost of living (See extended hours offer and uniform initiative).
+MECC training for staff has increased staff confidence in working with families and signposting them to services appropriately as necessary.
 Barriers to learning these priorities address Majority of children once in main school come to school by bus so parents on school site at drop off and pick up time less (importance of social events, coffee and chats prior to class assemblies etc.).

 Projected spending HT release time from teaching commitment.
-DHT last release time 0.1
+DHT last release time 0.1 Complete and in place to continue academic year 2023-4

-Monitoring and Implementation
+Monitoring and Implementation / Evaluation in red

 Area Challenge Mitigating action Teaching Ensuring enough time is given over to allow for staff professional development and that staff can access quality CPD.
-Ensuring there is enough staff in place to accommodate the planned groupings, interventions and SDI's.
-Ensuring SDI's and targeted support is time driven and has a direct impact within a specific time scale.
-Use of INSET days/ staff meetings and directed time.
+In place Ensuring there is enough staff in place to accommodate the planned groupings, interventions and SDI's.
+Implemented Ensuring SDI's and targeted support is time driven and has a direct impact within a specific time scale.
+Implemented Use of INSET days/ staff meetings and directed time.
 Effective appraisal.
 Pop In's / Observations Targeted support Ensuring all children are supported socially and emotionally.
+Ensuring all children are supported academically to be inline or better to meet their agerelated expectation.
 Art therapy put in place for appropriate child for emotional support for self-worth, resilience and control of emotions.
-Ensuring all children are supported academically to be in-line or better to meet their age-related expectation.
-Assessment coordinator has identified key children to target further for accelerated progress and support and interventions are mapped, planned for and underway.
-All staff to be aware through progress meetings of children to ensure are supported as required throughout lessons and social times as appropriate.
-Wider strategies Engaging the families facing the most challenges with awareness that some families may not fit the criteria for additional financial support yet be affected by rural isolation, employment opportunities etc. Encourage the use of clubs at no charge for PP children also see above.
-Ensure attendance As per Priority 1 (wider strategies)
+Implemented Assessment coordinator has identified key children to target further for accelerated progress and support and interventions are mapped, planned for and underway.
+Implemented All staff to be aware through progress meetings of children to ensure are supported as required throughout lessons and social times as appropriate.
+Implemented Wider strategies Engaging the families facing the most challenges with awareness that some families may not fit the criteria for additional financial support yet be affected by rural isolation, employment opportunities etc. Encourage the use of clubs at no charge for PP children also see above.
+Ensure attendance improves or at least meets school attendance target of 96% As per Priority 1 (wider strategies) Implemented

-Review: last year's aims and outcomes
+Review: last year's aims and outcomes - see review ongoing through this Overview in red